The curriculum for Post Graduate Certificates is individualized on a per-student basis to meet the learning and career objectives of each student.

 UMSL offers post graduate nursing certificates in the following areas:

 - Adult-Geriatric Nurse Practitioner

 - Women's Health Nurse Practitioner

-A minimum of 18 graduate credit hours are required for each Post-MSN Graduate Certificate.
+A minimum of 18 graduate credit hours are required for the Post Graduate Certificate.
 Students may be awarded credit for previous coursework based upon successful completion of equivalent courses in a prior master’s program, if these courses were completed less than six years ago.
 Graduates are eligible to apply to take board certification exams in the advanced practice role and population for which they have been prepared.

 What UMSL Nursing has to offer